-- ii.
-Provision: Information Through this function, the ERC provides information threatening natural on disasters, maybe through early warning alerts and signals and provides information about the preparedness and response of ongoing emergencies. - Facilitates assistance: By iii. this function, the ERC facilitates European assistance on two levels.
-That is, the MIC at headquarters or on site.
+Information Provision: Through this function, the ERC provides information on threatening natural disasters, maybe through early warning alerts and signals and provides information about the preparedness and response of ongoing emergencies.

+Facilitates assistance: By this function, the ERC facilitates European assistance on two levels.
+That is, at the MIC headquarters or on site.
 In the event of a disaster within the EU, the member states indicate what assistance they can offer.
 Then the ERC functions again as a liaison between the countries offering and the one receiving.
-In the event of a disaster outside the EU.
-The EU coordinates the deployment of EU member states.
+In the event of a disaster outside the EU, The EU coordinates the deployment of EU member states.